Update, August 2022: The We Stand with NY Seniors Coalition is now known as the NYS Master Plan for Aging Coalition.

 Update, January 5, 2022: We are excited to see the Governor’s commitment to issuing an executive order establishing a State Master Plan for Aging was included in her 2022 State of the State document.
-Read the coalition’s statement here.
+Read the coalition’s response and recommendations here.

 Did you miss our Dec.
 30 webinar about a Master Plan for Aging in New York?
 View the recording here: